Barry Sheene: 1974: Development of the RG500

 Suzuki introduced the new RG500 motorcycle for the season, and Sheene secured its first podium results when he rode the raw, unrefined machine to a second place in France and a third place in Austria to start the season.
-However, Sheene suffered a broken leg in a crash at the Nations Grand Prix held at the Imola Circuit forcing him to miss the next six rounds of the World Championship.
+After Sheene suffered a broken leg in a crash at the Nations Grand Prix held at the Imola Circuit, he missed the next six rounds of the World Championship.
 Upon recovering from his injury, he placed fourth at the Czechoslovakian Grand Prix, and finished the season ranked sixth in the 1974 500cc World Championship.
 Also in 1974, he won the prestigious Mallory Park Race of the Year.

 At the end of the 1974 season, the Suzuki factory was left disappointed by their efforts on the RG500 project and seemed to be losing their motivation to continue.
-However, Sheene had become vested in the project and took pride in seeing his suggested modifications being implemented and improving the motorcycle's performance.
-He urged the factory to continue their efforts, offering to stay in Japan to help them develop the motorcycle until it performed to his satisfaction.
+Sheene had become vested in the project and took pride in seeing his suggested modifications being implemented and improving the motorcycle's performance, so he urged the factory to continue their efforts, offering to stay in Japan to help them develop the motorcycle until it performed to his satisfaction.
 Suzuki agreed and he spent five weeks in Japan during the offseason, helping engineers on the development work for the RG500.

 Daytona crash

-By the mid-1970s the Daytona 200 motorcycle race had become one of the most important motorcycle races for manufacturers, as they fought for shares of the burgeoning American motorcycle market fueled by the baby boomer generation.
-The 1974 victory by 15-time world champion Giacomo Agostini helped cement the Daytona 200's reputation as one of the most prestigious motorcycle races in the world.
+By the mid-1970s the Daytona 200 motorcycle race had become a significant motorcycle race for manufacturers, as they fought for shares of the American motorcycle market, whose main source of demand was the baby boomer generation.
+The 1974 victory by 15-time world champion Giacomo Agostini assisted in solidifying the Daytona 200's reputation as a prestigious motorcycle race.

 Sheene arrived for the 1975 Daytona 200 with a BBC documentary team following him to record his experiences.
 The BBC crew was filming Sheene during practice for the race when the tyre on Sheene's motorcycle delaminated at approximately 180 mph.
 The motorcycle pitched sideways, sending Sheene tumbling down the track.
-He suffered severe injuries including; a broken left femur, right arm, collarbone and two ribs.
+He suffered severe injuries including a broken left femur, right arm, collarbone and two ribs.
 The BBC coverage of his accident and subsequent recovery made Sheene a household name in Britain.